rakiya30/Customer-Retention-Analysis/README.md

 ![retention screenshot](https://github.com/rakiya30/Customer-Retention-Analysis/assets/154539987/1e2f2ab9-8154-4a59-963e-7d5969aa2d79)

 Data Modeling
-taset comprised of just one table that was modelled into into four tables creating a one to many and a one to one relationship to the fact table.
+dataset comprised of just one table and no relationships were created

-Data modelling phone now

 Dax Measures Creation
 In addition to the data cleaning and data modelling,I created some Mesures to gain critical and deeper insights.